varnishcache/varnish-cache/doc/sphinx/users-guide/devicedetection.rst

-The basic case is that Varnish adds the 'X-UA-Device' HTTP header on the backend requests, and the backend mentions in the response 'Vary' header that the content is dependant on this header.
+The basic case is that Varnish adds the 'X-UA-Device' HTTP header on the backend requests, and the backend mentions in the response 'Vary' header that the content is dependent on this header.

 Everything works out of the box from Varnish' perspective.